iCharlesHu/swift-experimental-subprocess/README.md

         ///   - fd: the file descriptor to read from
         ///   - closeAfterSpawningProcess: whether the file descriptor
+        ///     should be automatically closed after subprocess is spawned.
+        ///     If `false`, caller is responsible for closing `fd` even if
+        ///     subprocess fails to spawn.
-        ///     should be automatically closed after subprocess is spawned. public static func readFrom(_ fd: FileDescriptor, closeAfterSpawningProcess: Bool) -> Self }
+        public static func readFrom(_ fd: FileDescriptor, closeAfterSpawningProcess: Bool) -> Self }
 }